SSoundSlicr

 SoundSlicr MP4 to MP3 is lighter and more direct.
 It is for the moment when you do not need a video editor at all; you only need the sound from an MP4 and a downloadable MP3 output.

-Use SoundSlicr when the MP4 is within the 100MB MVP limit and the job is straightforward.
+Use SoundSlicr when the MP4 is within the 100MB current version limit and the job is straightforward.
 Use desktop software when the video is large, multi-track, damaged, protected, or part of a professional editing workflow.

 Troubleshooting